MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-online-endpoints.md

 1. Select **Save**.

     > [!IMPORTANT]
-    > It may take up to an hour for the connection to the Log Analytics workspace to be enabled.
+    > It may take up to an hour for the connection to the Log Analytics workspace to be available.
 Wait an hour before continuing with the steps in the next section.

 ### View logs